jiahaoli0465/ProfCelerate-Backend/README.md

 # Flask Backend

-This is a Flask-based backend server with basic setup and CORS support.
+This is a Flask-based backend server with Supabase integration and CORS support.

 ## Setup